automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Styracosaurus.md

 # Styracosaurus
-## Description: Winner of the "most elaborate head display" competition.
+## Winner of the "most elaborate head display" competition.